Mouse image

 Sjögren's syndrome models

-Mouse models of primary Sjögren's syndrome, an autoimmune disease that affects both salivary and lacrimal glands, resulting in dry mouth and dry eyes.
+Mouse models of Sjögren's syndrome, an autoimmune disease that affects both salivary and lacrimal glands, resulting in dry mouth and dry eyes.

 Model Description